yunielrc/ydf/README.md

 ydf packages install <packages-selection>
 ```

-⚠️ Attention: It's highly recommended to test the installation of the packages on a
+⚠️ Attention: It's highly recommended to test the installation of the packages
-virtual machine before install them.
+on a virtual machine before install them.

+It's recommended to check out `vedv` at <https://github.com/yunielrc/vedv>
+for working with virtual machines.

 ## Contributing